 Affected municipalities and constituencies are notified of pending amendments.
 Legal notices of amendments are placed in the region's major newspaper, in its most widely read minority newspaper and Spanish-language newspaper, and on the MPO's website, www.bostonmpo.org.
 In addition, a notice of a pending amendment is distributed to the MPO's email contact list, MPOinfo, and, along with the actual amendment, is posted on the MPO's website.
-These notices include information on the 30-day public comment period that precedes MPO action on an amendment.
+These notices include information on the 30day public comment period that precedes MPO action on an amendment.
 The Regional Transportation Advisory Council is notified and briefed during this period and provides comments to the MPO.
-Municipal representatives and members of the public may also submit written or oral testimony at the MPO meetings at which amendments are discussed.
+Municipal representatives and members of the public may also submit written or oral testimony at the MPO meetings at which amendments are discussed the website, voiced at MPO meetings, or via US mail.